gretatuckute/ClosedLoop/README.md

 The experimental structure for the neurofeedback day is as follows:

+*Participants completed six task runs consisting of eight blocks each.
+Every block (graded box) consisted of 50 trials displayed successively for one second each.
+The blocks with a red, dashed outline are denoted as 'stable' blocks, and the blue blocks are denoted as 'feedback' blocks.*

-- One block consists of 50 images (can be changed using the argument blockLen (block length, default 50) in the function runNFday or runBehDay).
+- One block consists of 50 images (can be changed using the argument blockLen (block length, default 50) in the function *runNFday* or *runBehDay*).
 Each image is displayed for 1 second (60 frames, assuming a frame rate of 60 Hz).
-- One run consists of 8 blocks (can be changed using the argument numBlocks (number of blocks, default 8) in the function runNFday or runBehDay).
+- One run consists of 8 blocks (can be changed using the argument numBlocks (number of blocks, default 8) in the function *runNFday* or *runBehDay*).
 - The experiment consists of 6 runs (can be changed using the argument numRuns (number of runs, default 6) in the function *runNFday* or *runBehDay*).
 - For behavioral days, the number of runs is 2 instead of 6 runs.